 - Take the eggplant and prick in a few places with a knife, brush it with a few drops of oil.
-Now roast it directly over the flame/stove.
+Now roast it directly over the flame or heat.
 Roast it from all the sides by turning over, it will take around 10-15 mins to completely roast it

 - Heat mustard oil in a kadai or a pan.
 Let it smoke for a minute.
 Then turn the flame to medium and add a pinch of salt, it helps in removing the mustard oil smell

 - Add cumin seeds and asafoetida.
 Let it splutter

 - Add tomatoes, green chillies, red chilli powder and coriander powder.
 Cook till oil starts to separate

 - Add garam masala powder and coriander leaves.
 Mix well

 - Your Baigan Bharta is ready.
 Serve hot with Phukla or Paratha.